PedroVenancio/mtg-frp-fire-progression/README.md

 ## 📋 Description

-This script processes MTFRPPixel fire detection data to create temporal progression polygons of wildfires.
-It supports both cumulative and hourly progression modes, with advanced filtering, calibration capabilities, and now includes **fire intensity estimation** using radiative fraction approach.
+This script processes MTFRPPixel fire detection data to **create temporal progression polygons of wildfires**.
+It supports both **cumulative and hourly progression** modes, with advanced filtering, calibration capabilities, and now includes **fire intensity estimation** using radiative fraction approach.

 ## ✨ Features